oceanprotocol/list-purgatory/README.md

   "reason": "stolen data"
 }, ...
 ```

+**Note:** All addresses submitted to `list-accounts.json` have to be checksummed according to EIP55.
+You can manually checksum an address on e.g. [this website](https://ethsum.netlify.app/).

 For both assets and accounts, the `reason` field can be one of these values: `IP Infringement`, `Impersonation`, `Sensitive Data`, `Government Order`, and potentially more.